open-telemetry/community/community-members.md

 ## Admins

-This is a group of people, who are currently voted as a board members as well as CNCF representatives helping with project organization.
+This is a group of people, who are currently selected or will be voted as a board members as well as CNCF representatives helping with project organization.

 - [Ben Sigelman](https://github.com/bhs)
 - [Bogdan Drutu](https://github.com/BogdanDrutu)